-After Reauthorization of Most DOT Modal Administrations, PHMSA and FAA Linger17 Dec 2015, Posted in Blog Posts, Blog Posts
+After Reauthorization of Most DOT Modal Administrations, PHMSA and FAA Linger17 Dec 2015, Posted in All Posts, Blog Posts

 On December 4th, President Obama signed a $305 billion highway bill marking a large victory for Congress and the White House.
 To the casual observer, it may seem as though infrastructure legislation can finally be put in the rear view mirror for another half decade – this is not so.
 While the December passage of the FAST Act and the Surface Transportation Board Reauthorization Act were tremendous accomplishments this year, there is more important work awaiting Congress in 2016.
 Specifically, Congress needs to reauthorize the Pipeline and Hazardous Materials Safety Administration and the Federal Aviation Administration.